michaelw730/irish/notes/sounds.md

 te - t is slender
 cuirtín - c is broad; r, t, n are all slender

-last are in these sound slightly different ceathrar a ceathair
+last "ar" in these sound slightly different ceathrar a ceathair